 Later-in-Life Benefits to Self-Directed IRAs

 Self-Directed IRAs are a great way to save for retirement.
 These accounts allow you to invest in a variety of assets, including real estate, precious metals, and private businesses.
-In addition to tax advantages and investment options that aren’t available in traditional IRAs or 401(k)s, Self-Directed IRAs also offer some other benefits that can help your finances once you retire, giving you benefits for enjoying retirement later in life.
+In addition to tax advantages and investment options, Self-Directed IRAs also offer other benefits.
+These can help your finances once you retire, giving you benefits for enjoying retirement later in life.
 Today, we’ll focus on the later-in-life benefits you can use if you enjoy a Self-Directed IRA, or, in some cases, any retirement account.
 Here’s what you’ll need to know.

 Self-Directed IRAs allow you to invest in any asset you choose—assuming it’s in line with the retirement rules established by the government—whether it’s real estate, precious metals, mutual funds, or ETFs.
 You don’t have to worry about being limited by the types of investments available through your 401(k) plan or other type of IRA.